Struggling to Transfer or Close My Old PF Account – Any Advice on What to Do?

 kannanmv

 You have not mentioned the number of years you have served in the first employment.
-If it is more than 10 years then it is advisable to opt for a scheme certificate under the Employees Pension scheme.
-You can withdraw the amount in PF by filing Form 19 duly signed by your first company's HR, this is because the records will be still be available with them.
+If it is more than 10 years, then it is advisable to opt for a scheme certificate under the Employees' Pension Scheme.
+You can withdraw the amount in PF by filing Form 19, duly signed by your first company's HR; this is because the records will still be available with them.

-In your case you have also transferred the PF of the second company to your current employment.
-Maybe this is the reason why your current HR is citing that yet another transfer is not possible.
-If the transfer process is going to be difficult, in my opinion you can opt for a scheme certificate for your Pension account.
+In your case, you have also transferred the PF of the second company to your current employment.
+Perhaps this is the reason why your current HR is stating that yet another transfer is not possible.
+If the transfer process is going to be difficult, in my opinion, you can opt for a scheme certificate for your Pension account.
 You can withdraw the PF amount as mentioned earlier.
-By this way you also gain the service rendered by you in your first company under the Employees Pension scheme.
+By doing this, you also gain the service rendered by you in your first company under the Employees' Pension Scheme.

 krishna murthhy

-submit form 13 to the 1st employer through the present employer. transfer is always the best option than opting for scheme certificate. you can prefer transfer at any time.
+Submit Form 13 to the first employer through the present employer.
+Transferring is always the best option rather than opting for a scheme certificate.
+You can choose to transfer at any time.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute